Choosing the Right Soap Label

 You'll first need to determine the labeling area of your soap or soap packaging.
 If you need help finding those dimensions, you can download our free printable ruler.

 Once you have your measurements, you can search for your ideal label on our labels by size page.
 You'll see the best matches we have for your labeling area.
-You can also browse our soap labels page, which includes unique shapes, and our wrap-around labels page for our most popular soap label options.
+You can also browse our soap labels, which includes unique shapes, or our wrap-around labels for some other common soap label shapes and sizes.

 Unlike most bath and body products, a soap label will likely be removed before the bar is used.
 Because of this, choosing a weatherproof label isn't necessarily a must.
 Our most popular material for soap labels is our standard white matte.
 Think of this material as the ideal blank canvas that will allow your design to be in the spotlight.
 For a more modern look, look at our white gloss inkjet or laser labels.